drgerg/mmc4w/README.md

 # MMC4W - Minimal MPD Client for Windows

 January 20 - "When you rush, that's when accidents happen." - v0.9.1 fixes a couple of annoying bugs birthed by my rushing things.
+I feel like I have a solid foundation.
+There are still things to adjust, but this is looking good.

 January 19 - Initial testing of v0.9.0 with the **python-musicpd** library is good.
 Thirteen hours straight with no errors.
 Testing continues today.
 I feel good enough about it to share the installer.